-You might have noticed that since last November
+You might have noticed that since last

-than those which graced the pages in the past.
+been much larger than those which graced the pages in the past.
 The change was

 motivated mainly by a desire to make them more viewable on the tiny screens

 In the process, I took the occasion of being on each engineering and technology

 daily history page to check on the validity of the long ago included hyperlinks

 to pages which validated dates of events.
-Use of Wikipedia
+Use of Wikipedia was avoided because

-there are still instances of bad data.
+discovery there are still instances of bad data.

 While creating a new RF Cafe day in history header for March 24, I tried

 WJZ out of New Jersey, while aboard a Baltimore and Ohio (B&O)